Deleting old iOS files through File Explorer

 In this article, we'll discuss how to remove old iOS files from your computer.
 These files are saved to your computer during the iOS monitoring process.
 By default, Bark deletes old iOS files from your computer periodically.
 This saves you storage space.
 If you ever remove a device from monitoring, we will also automatically clear out those old files from your computer.
 (Don't worry, this has nothing to do with your alerts.
 Your alerts will remain on your account unless you delete them yourself.)

-If you used the default backup location, the iOS monitoring files will be located here:
+If you used the default cache location, the iOS monitoring files will be located here:

 STEP 1: Quit Bark.
 On the taskbar, select the ^ menu, click on Bark, and select Exit Bark.

-STEP 2: Open your File Explorer and navigate to the backup location.
+STEP 2: Open your File Explorer and navigate to the cache location.

-If you never adjusted your backup location, you can copy and paste the default backup location from above into the directory bar (seen below) and then press Enter.
+If you never adjusted your cache location, you can copy and paste the default location from above into the directory bar (seen below) and then press Enter.

-If you had adjusted your backup location previously, manually type in the file folder your backups are located in into the directory bar (seen below) and then press Enter.
+If you had adjusted your cache location previously, manually type it into the directory bar (seen below) and then press Enter.

 Confused?
 No worries, there's an easier method!